kl1nton/1_Applied_Basic_Science/3_Pathology.md

 Questions 3.61-3.70
 -------------------

-??/10 = ??% - F: ?
+8/10 = 80% - F: 61, 62

 ### Q3.61
 A 19-year-old boy who is a rugby player has noted pain in his right knee after each practice session for the past 2 months.
 On examination there is tenderness to palpation of his right knee, with reduced range of motion.
-A plain film of the right leg reveals a mass of the proximal tibial metaphysis that erodes the bone cortex, lifting up the periosteum where reactive new bone is apparent.
+A plain film of the right leg reveals a mass of the _proximal tibial metaphysis_ that erodes the bone cortex, _lifting up the periosteum_ where reactive new bone is apparent.
 The mass does not extend into the epiphyseal region.
-A bone biopsy is performed and microscopic examination shows _atypical, elongated cells_ with _hyperchromatic nuclei_ in an osteoid stroma.
+A bone biopsy is performed and microscopic examination shows _atypical, elongated cells_ with _hyperchromatic nuclei_ in an _osteoid stroma_.
 Which of the following neoplasms is he most likely to have?

 	A. Metastatic seminoma
 	B. Ewing’s sarcoma - F